 The Historical Attractions

 Grand Central Terminal (not station) was pretty awesome too.
-Included in our pass was an audio tour of the terminal which my sister says was her favourite part (it would have cost a whopping $7 otherwise).
-We learned that inside the information booth, under the famous clock, is a spiral stair-case for the employees to get in and out of the booth.
+Included in our pass was an audio tour of the terminal which my sister says was her favorite part (it would have cost a whopping $7 otherwise).
+We learned that inside the information booth, under the famous clock, is a spiral staircase for the employees to get in and out of the booth.

 But the coolest was the Whispering Gallery: “The low ceramic arches, built for the 1913 opening of Grand Central, are designed in such a perfect way that if two people stand at diagonal arches and whisper into a corner, they should be able to hear each other as if they were face to face – not far across the way.”